Engenharia-Finder/OPTA-PROG-MODBUS-TCP-IP-NETWORK/README.md

 # How is a TCP/IP connection made?

 All 4 OPTA's communicate via TCP/IP, where each Ethernet cable is connected to a HUB.

+The three schedules have already been used for other projects, so some comments are not compatible with the schedule.